 Why there’s never been a better time to learn a language

-With calls for British workers to improve language skills, Joanne Taylor at our sister company Capita Translation and Interpreting, recommends businesses consider options, too.
+With calls for British workers to improve language skills, Capita T&I recommends businesses consider options.

 The Institute of Translation and Interpreting (ITI) is calling for businesses to boost the language abilities of their teams.
 The national body, which represents translation and interpreting professionals, is predicting that foreign language skills will be more in demand than ever during the UK’s Brexit period.